 Asian stocks slide ahead of US inflation update

-BEIJING (AP) — Asian stock markets sank Monday ahead of a U.S. inflation update that traders worry might lead to more interest rate hikes.
+BEIJING (AP) — Asian stocks sank Monday ahead of a U.S. inflation update traders worry might lead to more interest rate hikes.

 Tokyo, Hong Kong and Seoul declined.
 Shanghai advanced.
 Oil prices declined.